VisualisationExpo/AquaLickX/README.md

 4. `cd ~/Downloads/AquaLickX-main/`

-5. `sudo cp Aqua.car && sudo cp VibrantLight.car ~/livemount/System/Library/CoreServices/SystemAppearance.bundle/Contents/Resources/`
+5. `sudo cp Aqua.car ~/livemount/System/Library/CoreServices/SystemAppearance.bundle/Contents/Resources/`

+6. `sudo cp VibrantLight.car ~/livemount/System/Library/CoreServices/SystemAppearance.bundle/Contents/Resources/`

-6. Bless your livemount with `sudo bless --mount /Users/<YOUR USER NAME>/livemount --bootefi --create-snapshot`
+7. Bless your livemount with `sudo bless --mount /Users/<YOUR USER NAME>/livemount --bootefi --create-snapshot`

-7. Reboot your Mac using the regular reboot mechanisms immediately after issuing the `bless` command described above.
+8. Reboot your Mac using the regular reboot mechanisms immediately after issuing the `bless` command described above.

 **the command below will reboot your Mac then and there, so be careful unless you're certain that you have all your work saved in other applications**

-8. type `sudo reboot` in the existing Terminal window
+9. type `sudo reboot` in the existing Terminal window

 ---